Polish Philosophical Society

 The Polish Philosophical Society is a scientific society based in Poland, founded in 1904 in Lwów by Kazimierz Twardowski.

-The statutory goal is to practice and promote philosophy, especially onthology, theory of knowledge, logic, methodology, ethics, history of philosophy as well as the history of social science.
+The statutory goal is to practice and promote philosophy, especially ontology, theory of knowledge, logic, methodology, ethics, history of philosophy as well as the history of social science.
 During the society's first meeting, Twardowski stated that the only dogma the Society will adhere to was "the conviction that dogmatism is the greatest enemy of scientific work."
 The society also became part of his drive to reorganize the teaching of philosophy in the universities.